oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-onprem.md

 1. Log into your Enterprise Manager as sysman as indicated in task 1 if not already done
 2. From the Enterprise menu, navigate to "Migration and Consolidation"->"Database Migration Workbench"
-3. On the "Database Migration" page, collapse the "Getting Started" region and click on "Create Migration Activity"
+3. On the "Database Migration" page, expand the "Getting Started" section if collapsed.
+Examine the Migration Workbench workflow, then click on "Create Migration Activity"
 4. On the Create Migration Activity screen:
     - Activity Name: